equinor/APS-Facies/docs/aps-user-guide/aps-toolbox/probability-logs/README.md

 - Make your own Python script and specify the keyword `model_file_name` and a yml model file specifying the input.

+!!!
+NOTE

-- NOTE: Use the Python script as a Python job in RMS since it applies the API `rmsapi` from RMS.
+    Use the Python script as a Python job in RMS since it applies the API `rmsapi` from RMS.

 ### Example of a Python script using a yml configuration file (model file) as input